danielharrell/open-eyes-lect-2017-18/Open.md

 opaque; and the world we see through them is not outside but inside, having a relation to us that is given rather than gained.

+Later Schopenhauer quote about will:
+> "We ask whether this world is nothing more than representation.
+In that case it would inevitably pass by us like an empty dream."
+"If, therefore, the material world is to be something more than our mere representation, we must say that, besides being the representation, and hence in itself and of its inmost nature, it is what we find immediately in ourselves as will."

+Read from second volume of WWR.

 Wolff quote here: